 This law was found to govern both shallow and deep neural network architectures, indicating that shallow networks, similar to that of the brain, can imitate the functionality of deeper ones.
 A shallow wide architecture can perform as well as a deep narrow one, just as a wide, low-rise building can house the same number of inhabitants as a narrow skyscraper.

-The new law, known as scaling law, was revealed in a study published today in Physica A by a team of researchers led by Prof. Ido Kanter from Bar-Ilan University's Department of Physics and Gonda (Goldschmied) Multidisciplinary Brain Research Center.
+The new law, known as scaling law, was revealed in a study published today in by a team of researchers led by Prof. Ido Kanter from Bar-Ilan University's Department of Physics and Gonda (Goldschmied) Multidisciplinary Brain Research Center.

 Ella Koresh, an undergraduate student and a key contributor to the research, highlights the practical implications of this finding.
 "This is a significant advancement because one of the most critical aspects of deep learning is latency - the time it takes for the network to process and identify an object.
 As networks become deeper latency increases, leading to delays in the model's response, while shallow brain-inspired networks have lower latency and faster response," she explains.